onkelbeh/HomeAssistantRepository/README.md

 de_DE ISO-8859-1
 de_DE@euro UTF-8
 ```
-It will make things easier if you take the example files from `/etc/portage/package.accept_keywords/99_homeassistant` and `/etc/portage/package.use/60_homeassistant` and copy it to your `/etc/portage`, a lot of main repo's unstable ebuilds are needed, because some of the stable versions do *not* support Python 3.7.
+It will make things easier if you take the example files from `/etc/portage/package.accept_keywords/99_homeassistant` and `/etc/portage/package.use/60_homeassistant` and copy it to your `/etc/portage`, a lot of main repo's unstable ebuilds are needed, because some of main repo's stable versions have *no* support Python 3.7 advertised.

 Edit your `/etc/portage/make.conf` to set the new Python Targets:
 ```sh